jhu-cisst/mechatronics-embedded/ReadMe.md

 are therefore not supported by Vivado.
 In addition, the firmware built by Vivado currently does not work on the hardware and this issue would need to be solved.

-The top-level CMake file (CMakeLists.txt) in this directory contains options `USE_VIVADO`, `USE_VITIS` and `USE_PETALINUX` to support different workflows.
+The top-level CMake file (CMakeLists.txt) in this directory contains options `TOOLCHAIN_ONLY`, `USE_VIVADO`, `USE_VITIS` and `USE_PETALINUX` to support different workflows.
 Note that the `USE_PETALINUX` option is only supported on Linux because the Xilinx Petalinux tool is only available on Linux.
+The most common workflows are:

+## Workflows

-The current setup requires the software to be built from a git working tree (i.e., created by `git clone`) because it uses the `git` command line program to retrieve version information (i.e., using `git describe`).
+All workflows, except "Generate toolchain file(s)", require the software to be built from a git working tree (i.e., created by `git clone`) because they use the `git` command line program to retrieve version information (i.e., using `git describe`).

-The CMake dependency checking is not perfect, so sometimes it is necessary to either start with a clean build tree, or to manually force certain subprojects to be rebuilt.
+Also, the CMake dependency checking is not perfect, so sometimes it is necessary to either start with a clean build tree, or to manually force certain subprojects to be rebuilt.
 Many subprojects create a `cmake.copy` file in the build tree and deleting this file will cause the subproject to be rebuilt.
 Similarly, deleting `petalinux/images/linux/image.ub` will cause the kernel image to be rebuilt.

+### 1. Generate toolchain file(s) and download sysroot

+This is the default setting on non-Linux platforms (Windows and Mac OS X).
+On Linux systems, it is only necessary to set the CMake variable `TOOLCHAIN_ONLY` to `ON`.
+The toolchain file(s) are generated during CMake configuration.

+The toolchain file for clang, toolchain_clang_fpgav3.cmake, is generated on all platforms, even if clang is not installed.
+The toolchain file will attempt to find the clang compiler.

+The toolchain file for Vitis gcc, toolchain_vitis_fpgav3.cmake, can only be generated on platforms where Xilinx Vitis is available (Linux and Windows).
+In this case, it is necessary to find the Vitis installation in CMake (e.g., by finding the `xsct` executable that is distributed with Vitis).

+### 2. Complete build (Linux only)

+This is the default setting on Linux.
+Specifically, `TOOLCHAIN_ONLY` is `OFF` and `USE_VIVADO`, `USE_VITIS` and `USE_PETALINUX` are all `ON`.
+Note that before calling CMake, it is necessary to set the environment variables for Petalinux, such as by changing to the Petalinux root directory and typing `. settings.sh`.

+### 3. Partial build (mostly standalone programs, Linux or Windows)

+For this workflow, `TOOLCHAIN_ONLY` and `USE_PETALINUX` should be `OFF` and `USE_VIVADO` and `USE_VITIS`
+should be `ON`.
+This will build `platform_standalone` and `platform_linux`.
+The `platform_standalone` build tree will contain several boot images (`BOOT.bin`) corresponding to different standalone applications (e.g., `demo_app`, `mfg_test`, `echo_test`).

+If `USE_PETALINUX_SYSROOT` is `ON`, the `platform_linux` build tree will compile `libfpgav3.so` and `fpgav3init.elf` using Vitis and the specified sysroot (`PETALINUX_SYSROOT_EXTERNAL` in CMake).
+This is not particularly useful, however, since it is better to cross-compile them using the toolchain file, as documented in the [Automated Example](cross-compile/ReadMe.md).
+Also, it does not currently work on Windows.

-## Build Process
+## Complete Build Process

 1. Use Vivado to create the Xilinx Support Archive (XSA) file, which describes the hardware design, from the block design.
 The source files are located in the `block_design` sub-directory.